jlparkI/xGPR/docs/purpose.rst

 xGPR is a library for fitting approximate Gaussian process regression models to datasets ranging in size from hundreds to millions of datapoints.
-It is designed to run on either CPU or GPU (GPU strongly preferred), to model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.
+It is designed to run on either CPU or GPU, to model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.